SoNotWildTurtle/Kali-In-Compromise-Hardening/README.md

 - **Baseline Auditing**: First boot verifies package integrity with `debsums` and performs a quick Lynis scan.
 - **Scheduled Security Scans**: Daily `lynis` and `rkhunter` checks are configured via cron.
 - **MAC Address Randomization**: The primary network interface receives a new MAC on each boot.
 - **Neural Network IDS**: Scripts fetch GA Tech malware datasets, train a neural network model, capture live traffic for additional learning, and periodically retrain the model.
+Training runs in parallel with packet capture and live analysis using systemd services.
 - **IDS Hardening Defenses**: Dataset integrity checks, outlier removal, noise augmentation, and detection of repeated evasion attempts guard against poisoning and desensitization attacks.
 - **Process and Service Monitoring**: A systemd timer runs a Python script that records a baseline of running processes and services and alerts when new or suspicious entries appear.